Prepare the MNIST data

 Make sure to replace x with the number of Python version you have installed.

-After running the code you will see the output that might look like shown below:
+After running the code you see output similar to the screenshot below:

 Image Alt Text:image